22. NAVAL INTERCEPTION AND COMBAT

 22.82 EFFECTS ON CARGO:

-A. If combat losses reduce the number of destroyer factors or transports involved in sea transport, seaborne invasion or the sea escort of units or BRP grants below the number required, the excess units or BRPs are immediately eliminated, as necessary, to reflect the naval force’s reduced carrying capacity.
+A. If combat losses reduce the number of destroyer factors or transports involved in sea transport, seaborne invasion or the sea escort of units, oil counters or BRP grants below the number required, the excess units, oil counters or BRPs are immediately eliminated, as necessary, to reflect the naval force’s reduced carrying capacity.

-B. If such losses occur in naval combat, or from submarine or kamikaze attack, cargo assigned to a combat group may be lost if the carrying capacity of that combat group reduced during naval combat, even if the carrying capacity of a naval force as a whole is sufficient.
+B. If the carrying capacity of a TF or combat group is reduced below the minimum requirement, cargo assigned to that TF or combat group is lost, even if the carrying capacity of a naval force as a whole is sufficient.

 22.9 SUBMARINE ATTACKS: